Law enforcement in Jackson County, Iowa

 Jackson County, Iowa, is patrolled by several different agencies.
 The primary law enforcement agency for the county is the Jackson County Sheriff's Department; there are two other agencies that operate continuously, the other two being the Maquoketa Police Department and the Bellevue Police Department, and several more limited agencies.
 Ansel Briggs, the first governor of the state of Iowa, was at one time a Jackson County Sheriff.

 County agencies

 Jackson County Sheriff's Department

 In the state of Iowa, the title of sheriff is an elected position.
 The current sheriff of Jackson County is Brent Kilburg.
 As of 2021 The JCSO is one of the three 24-7 agencies in Jackson County, along with the Maquoketa Police Department and the Bellevue Police Department.
-For its patrol vehicles, the Sheriff's Department uses the Jeep Grand Cherokee and Chevrolet Impala.
+For its patrol vehicles, the Sheriff's Department uses the Chevrolet Tahoe and Ford Explorer.
 The department also owns one Chevrolet Silverado truck.
 The department has one K-9 unit.
-The Sheriff's Office is located at the Maquoketa Law Center at 104 South Niagara Street in Maquoketa.
+The Sheriff's Office is located at 1700 E Maple Street in Maquoketa.

 The jurisdiction of the sheriff's office includes all of Jackson County.
 They have authority throughout the entire county, however they are the primary law enforcement agency for the county's rural areas and the following cities: